Cabernet Sauvignon

 10+ Years

-The rich flavor and high tannin content in Cabernet Sauvignon make it a perfect partner to rich grilled meats, peppery sauces, and dishes with high flavor.
+The rich flavor and high tannin content in Cabernet Sauvignon make it a perfect partner for rich grilled meats, peppery sauces, and dishes with intense flavor.

-Taste Profile of Cabernet Sauvignon compared to other red wines - Infographic by Wine Folly
+Taste Profile of Cabernet compared to other red wines - Infographic by Wine Folly

 Cabernet Sauvignon Tasting Notes

-Wine drinkers today can find many Cabernet Sauvignon options in the market.
-Some Cabernet Sauvignon wines are sumptuous and fruity, others are savory and smoky.
+Wine drinkers today can find many Cabernet wine options in the market.
+Some are sumptuous and fruity, while others are savory and smoky.
 It all depends on where the Cabernet Sauvignon grows and how it’s made into wine.

 Ripe Cabernet grapes in Nouvelle-Aquitaine, France. by Alasdair Elmes

-Here are some of the top Cabernet regions and how they taste:
+Here are some of the top Cabernet regions and how their wines taste:

 Bordeaux, France